bayesways/bayes-sem/README.md

 * In `6.2.2` is the same as above except the data are simulated without adding the noise elements u.

+* `7.1 IRT_1_LSAT` We ran the model replacing the last 100 points with random coin flips and saw the change in u's.

 ## To Do